 I am an Assistant Professor in the Department of Business and Management Science at NHH Norwegian School of Economics, and a member of the Centre for Shipping and Logistics.
 I received my PhD degree from NHH Norwegian School of Economics in 2020.

-My research interests revolve around mathematical modeling in operations research and, in particular, modeling of collaborative transportation and logistics, from coalition formation through realization of the cooperation to distribution of associated costs or profits.
+My research interests revolve around mathematical modeling in operations research, in particular, modeling for supply chain management, transportation and logistics, evaluation and implementation of collaborative approaches, and development of decision support tools.

 Osicka, O., Guajardo, M., van Oost, T. (2020).
 Cooperative game-theoretic features of cost sharing in location-routing.
 International Transactions in Operational Research, 27(4), 2157-2183.